profile-pic

 Jul, 2024 - Mar, 2025 8 months

-My role was as a Mobile Team Lead & working on the product of the company named Torno Game.
-Designed and implemented intuitive user interfaces (UI) and interactive features.
-Worked on Unity Game Integration in the Flutter Apps.
-Integrated RESTful API and third-party APIs like Firebase, Branch.io, Google Admob SDK, and Meta Audience Network Ads SDK.
-For Version Control, GitHub and Bitbucket are used.
-Conducted thorough testing and debugging to ensure a stable and bug-free user experience.
+Served as the Mobile Team Lead, working on the companys product, Torno Game, a competitive gaming platform.
+Designed and implemented intuitive user interfaces (UI) and engaging interactive features using Flutter.
+Integrated Unity games within Flutter apps to provide a seamless gaming experience.
+Implemented RESTful APIs and integrated third-party services such as Firebase, Branch.io, Google AdMob SDK, and Meta Audience Network Ads SDK.
+Used GitHub and Bitbucket for version control and collaborative development.
+Performed thorough testing and debugging to ensure a stable, responsive, and bug-free user experience.

 Jan, 2022 - Apr, 20242 yr 3 months

-My role was as a Team Lead & working on the client's projects according to the company's requirements and also developing their project whose concept is based on the Restaurant POS System.
-Designed and implemented intuitive user interfaces (UI) and interactive features.
-Integrated RESTful API and third-party APIs like Google Maps, Firebase, and many more.
-For Version Control, GitHub and Bitbucket are used.
-Conducted thorough testing and debugging to ensure a stable and bug-free user experience.
+My role was as a Team Lead, working on client projects according to the company's requirements and developing their project, which is based on a Restaurant POS System.
+Designed and implemented intuitive user interfaces (UI) and interactive features to enhance the user experience.
+Integrated RESTful APIs and various third-party services, including Google Maps and Firebase, to ensure robust functionality.
+Performed thorough testing and debugging to ensure a stable, responsive, and bug-free user experience.

 Freelancer